Beginners guide on how to use a camera and take better photos

 Setting up your camera…

-Once you’ve familiarised yourself with the main parts on your camera, and you’ve got your memory card and battery in the camera, as well as a lens attached, you can now switch it on and start taking photos.
+Once familiar with the main parts on your camera, with a memory card and battery installed in it, and a lens attached, you can switch it on and start taking photos.

-If you have the camera’s manual, we’d also recommend going over it to see if there are any specific things you want to know about your camera.
-If you don’t have the manual, you should be able to find the manual on the manufacturer’s website.
+If you have the camera’s manual, we recommend reading it for any specific things you wish to, or should know about it.
+If you don’t have one, you should be able to find the manual on the manufacturer’s website.

-Once you’ve switched your camera on, you’ll want to check through a few settings to make sure you’re getting the best image quality possible, so here are some quick and simple things to check:
+With your switched your camera on, check through a few settings to ensure you achieve the best image quality possible: here are some quick and simple things to run through:

-• Image quality – check you’re shooting at the highest quality possible, such as Fine or Extra/Super Fine, and if you want to edit photos later, then you can shoot JPEG+RAW
+• Image quality – check you’re shooting at the highest possible quality, such as Fine or Extra/Super Fine.
+If you want to edit photos later, then you can shoot JPEG+RAW

-• White balance settings – Check your white balance settings, for the most part leaving this on Auto will give you great results, but if you’ve accidentally changed it or left it set to the wrong setting, then this can result in colours looking wrong or odd
+• White balance settings – Check your white balance settings.
+Leaving this on Auto will generally give you great results.
+If you’ve accidentally changed it or left it at a wrong setting, then this can result in colours looking wrong or odd.

-• Exposure compensation – this is normally shown with a +/- bar and/or number, and if your photos are looking over-exposed (too bright), or under-exposed (too dark), then this is worth checking
+• Exposure compensation – this is normally shown with a +/- bar and/or number.
+Check this if your photos are looking over-exposed (too bright), or under-exposed (too dark).

 How to hold your camera…

-You want to hold the camera with two hands, where possible, as this will give you a better grip of the camera, as well as keeping it more steady in your hand.
-This is useful to help get sharp shots, as any camera movement could result in blurred (or shaky) shots.
+Hold the camera with two hands where possible for a better grip, and to keep it more steady in your hands.
+This is useful for achieving sharp shots, as any camera movement can result in blurred (or shaky) shots.
+You’ll feel more secure in yourself, too, to the same effect.

 Holding a camera with two hands, positioned on grip and the lens

-By holding the camera with two hands in this way, there is a firm grip on the cameras main grip, with the index finger positioned ready to take a photo.
-The left hand is supporting the lens, and can be used to adjust the lens zoom or focus if needed.
+By holding the camera with two hands in this way, there is a firm hold on the cameras main grip, with the index finger positioned ready to take a photo.
+The left hand supports the lens, and can be used to adjust the lens zoom or focus if needed.

 Using this method gives you two points of contact with the camera, and gives a relatively steady grip, which is great if you are using the screen on the back of the camera to compose your images.